psycopg/psycopg/docs/basic/params.rst

-    - If you use ``+`` to merge a textual value to a string, bad guys in balaclava will find their way to your fridge, drink all your beer, and leave your toilet sit up and your toilet paper in the wrong orientation.
+    - If you use ``+`` to merge a textual value to a string, bad guys in balaclava will find their way to your fridge, drink all your beer, and leave your toilet seat up and your toilet paper in the wrong orientation.

     - You don't want to manually merge values to a query: :ref:`use the provided methods <query-parameters>` instead.